febriy/send_multiple_messages_to_whatsapp/README.md

     - click "test message" - you will see the message samples on the app
     - type "yes"
     - click "yes/no"
-- You can now send the dist folder with everything inside it to someone else who might need it
+- You can now send the dist folder with everything inside it to someone else who might need it.